Close Button

 Domestic Record Labels, Multinational Record Labels, and Domestic Music Publishers

 Eligibility as a domestic record label may extend to high potential self-releasing BIPOC (Black, Indigenous, People of Colour) and Francophone artist-entrepreneurs.
-Potential applicants to which this situation applies are strongly encouraged to contact the Ontario Music Office at least two weeks ahead of application deadline to discuss.
+Potential applicants to which this situation applies are strongly encouraged to contact the OMO at least two weeks ahead of application deadline to discuss.

 Full eligibility requirements can be found in the Music Creation Guidelines.

-Note: Music Managers are eligible to apply for export travel support through the Global Market Development For Music Managers stream.
+Note: Music Managers are eligible to apply for export travel support through the Global Market Development For Music Managers program.

 Funding Available